 Health Equity Now: Public Health Takeaways

-The was broad in scope, covering a number of themes that appeared throughout the sessions I attended.
+The opening session was broad in scope, covering a number of themes that appeared throughout the sessions I attended.
 The themes covered here have remained with me—I’m still mulling them over now weeks after attending and thinking about how I go about my day-to-day work.

 - Share public health messaging outside our orbits.
 We heard from our nation’s Surgeon General, Dr. Jerome Adams, who encouraged public health practitioners to remember the everyday lived experiences of people beyond our professional orbits.
 As researchers and policymakers, we are brilliant at talking to one another with similar outlooks, but we also need to remember how to discuss our ideas with people whose views may be different from our own or who are unfamiliar with our concepts.
 In order to truly advance public health, he encouraged us to grapple with this as we go about our day-to-day work.